software-mansion/protostar/website/docs/tutorials/08-interacting-with-starknet/scripting.md

 Of course, we could exclude pulling a specific field from the output to a separate bash function but that's not important.

-Using `--json` flag is also good if you prefer the more compressed output from protostar commands.
+Using the `--json` flag is also good if you prefer the more compressed output from protostar commands.